JeremyDudet/inventory-agent/project_requirements_document.md

     *   Use of containerized microservices (Docker/Kubernetes) for ASR, NLP, TTS, and communication.
     *   Streaming, event-driven pipelines to maintain response times under 1 second.

 * Security and compliance:

-    *   Encrypted communications (TLS) for all data in transit.
+  * Encrypted communications (TLS) for all data in transit, with mandatory JWT_SECRET validation at startup.
+  * Robust authentication with rate limiting (e.g., 100 requests/15min per IP) and strong password policies (min.
+8 characters, mixed case/numbers).
-    *   Minimal retention of voice recordings and secure storage of sensitive inventory data.
+  * Minimal retention of voice recordings (deleted after processing unless explicitly retained for debugging with user consent) and secure storage of sensitive inventory data in Supabase with role-based policies.
+  * Token revocation system to invalidate compromised or logged-out sessions, stored in a `revoked_tokens` table or Redis.

 *   Deployment and scaling on cloud platforms: